apache/drill-site/_docs/en/sql-reference/data-types/010-supported-data-types.md

 [^2]: Internally, INTERVAL is represented as INTERVALDAY or INTERVALYEAR.
 [^3]: SMALLINT is not currently supported.
 [^4]: The CHAR data type is internally represented as VARCHAR by Drill.
-[^5]: Not supported in this release.
+[^5]: Casting costs in Drill are set so as to achieve a target set of query behaviours, as measured by the test suite.
+They are not the computational cost nor are do they derive from any similar single principle.
 [^6]: Not supported in this release.
+[^7]: Not supported in this release.
-[^7]: Used to cast binary UTF-8 data coming to/from sources such as HBase.
+[^8]: Used to cast binary UTF-8 data coming to/from sources such as HBase.
 The CAST function does not support all representations of FIXEDBINARY and VARBINARY.
 Only the UTF-8 format is supported.
 If your FIXEDBINARY or VARBINARY data is in a format other than UTF-8, or big-endian encoded, use the CONVERT_TO/FROM functions instead of CAST.
-[^8]: You cannot convert a character string having a decimal point to an INT or BIGINT.
+[^9]: You cannot convert a character string having a decimal point to an INT or BIGINT.